square/workflow-swift/Samples/Tutorial/Tutorial2.md

             return AnyScreen(todoListScreen)
         }
     }
 }
 ```

 #### AnyScreen and type erasure

 The `Rendering` type of `RootWorkflow` was changed to `AnyScreen` from the `WelcomeScreen` to be able to show different screen types.
-This is needed as swift is strongly typed, and we are potentially returning different types.

-To accomplish this, there is a technique called "type erasure" that is used.
+This is needed as Swift is strongly typed, and we are potentially returning different types.
+To accomplish this, we use a technique called "type erasure."
 Effectively, we wrap the real type into a type that hides the underlying type.

 On the infrastructure side, when we display the different screen types, the view controller is swapped out from `Welcome` to instead show the `TodoList`.